Washington tries to tackle hackers behind Sony attack

 Sony decided on Wednesday to scrap its big Christmas Day release of "The Interview," a comic film that culminates in the assassination of North Korean leader Kim Jong Un, a scene that was leaked on the Internet on Thursday.

-Sony pulled the film after movie theater chains said they would not show the film citing security concerns after hackers made threats against cinemas and audiences.
+Sony pulled the film after movie theatre chains said they would not show the film citing security concerns after hackers made threats against cinemas and audiences.

 A senior North Korean U.N. diplomat declined to comment on accusations that Pyongyang was responsible for the hacking attack on Sony Pictures.